Office of Privacy Protection

 How Small Business Can Help In The Fight Against ID Theft Fact Sheet (3 page PDF)

-The Federal Trade Commission cautions businesses that under the 2003 amendments to the Fair Credit Reporting Act identity theft victims are entitled to get from businesses a copy of the application or other business transaction records relating to their identity theft free of charge.
+The Federal Trade Commission cautions businesses that under the Fair Credit Reporting Act identity theft victims are entitled to get from businesses a copy of the application or other business transaction records relating to their identity theft free of charge.
 Businesses must also provide these records to an investigating law enforcement agency.

-Finally, businesses that lose their customers’ information, no matter how that loss occurs, may lose their most valuable asset, the customers themselves.
+Finally, businesses that experience a data breach, no matter how that loss occurs, may lose their most valuable asset, the customers themselves.
 As more and more consumers become victims of identity theft, they make their choice of where to do business dependent on what privacy protection assurances the business can offer.
 For all these reasons, businesses can no longer afford to be lax about protecting their customers' personal information—and their own.

 If you don't need it, don't collect it

 Many businesses collect more information than they need, particularly when asking customers to fill out forms.
 Consider excluding the address, email and phone number if you need only a name.
 The social security number is a confidential number that is required only if a customer is earning income (either employment or investment) for tax reporting--it should not be collected otherwise.
 When you order your next set of forms, eliminate all the information that you don’t really need.